Steak, fries, and salad.

 …sort of…

-If you’re flying out of Gatwick, it’s easiest to take the Gatwick Express train.
-Leave L’Entrecôte London and walk a few minutes south to Monument tube station and take either the Circle Line or the District Line to London Victoria station.
+From 5 Throgmorton Street: If you’re flying out of Gatwick Airport, it’s easiest to take the Gatwick Express train.
+Leave L’Entrecôte London City and walk a few minutes south to Monument tube station and take either the Circle line or the District line to Victoria station.
 Catch the 24/7 Gatwick Express and you’ll be at the airport in 30 minutes.

-If you’re flying out of Heathrow, the Heathrow Express train is super convenient from L’Entrecôte London Marylebone.
-Walk either north to the Baker Street station and take the Bakerloo Line to Paddington station or walk south to the Bond Street station and take the Elizabeth Line to Paddington station.
+From 120 Marylebone Lane: If you’re flying out of Heathrow Airport, the Heathrow Express train is super convenient from L’Entrecôte London Marylebone.
+Walk either north to Baker Street tube station and take the Bakerloo line to Paddington station or walk south to Bond Street station and take the Elizabeth line to Paddington station.
 The Heathrow Express will take you to the airport in 15 minutes.

 Trains at stake

 Download the Trainline app: it’s like one huge menu of train routes in Europe.
-Plus, some trains offer meals made by Michelin-starred chefs—think of it like pregaming before your prix-fixe meal at Le Relais de Venise L'Entrecôte.
+Plus, some trains offer on-board amenities, like meals made by Michelin-starred chefs – think of it like pregaming before your prix-fixe meal at Le Relais de Venise L'Entrecôte.

 Header Image Credit: Getty Images, tadphoto